microsoft/Windows-universal-samples/Samples/SecondaryTiles/README.md

 - Determining whether a particular tile is currently pinned to the Start screen
 - Processing arguments when the app is activated through a secondary tile
 - Sending a local tile notification and badge notification to the secondary tile
-- Using the app bar to pin and unpin tiles.
-(JavaScript and C# only)
+- Using the app bar to pin and unpin tiles
 - Updating the secondary tile's default logo
-- Selecting from among alternative secondary tile visuals (Windows only)
-- Selecting from among alternative secondary tile visuals as an asynchronous operation (Windows only)

 **Note**  Some functionality in the sample requires that the tile can receive notifications.
 Tile notifications can be disabled by a user for a single app or for all apps, or by a system administrator by using group policy.

-To obtain an insider copy of Windows 10, go to [Windows 10](http://insider.windows.com).

-**Note**  For Windows 10 app samples, go to  [Windows 10 Samples](https://github.com/Microsoft/Windows-universal-samples).
-The samples for Windows 10 can be built and run using Windows developer [tools](https://developer.windows.com).

 ## Related topics